Walks Near Opotiki and the Waioeka Gorge

 Location: Wainui Road, Ohiwa Harbour

-9. Tautarangi Coastal Walkway (one hour return)
+9. Tautarangi Coastal Walkway (1 Hour Return)

 Follow an old stagecoach road through native forest to some sensational coastal views along the Bay of Plenty coastline.
 There are ancient pa sites here and landing sites of the first settlers in the area.
 This walk is along the Pacific Coast Highway.
 For more walks along State Highway 35, check out 9 Pacific Coast Highway Walks You Can’t Miss!